syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#NUM!-when the number is lesser than zero (0).
+'#NUM!'-when the number is lesser than zero (0).

-#VALUE!-Occurs when any of the given argument is non-numeric
+'#VALUE!'-Occurs when any of the given argument is non-numeric

 #### GCD